This article goes through the process of participating in a reverse auction to ensure efficient collaboration between all platform users.

-Decline – if clicked, the Buyer will be informed by email that the Supplier has declined to participate in the item-level auction.
-However.
-Suppliers can change their minds and still accept to participate in the auction, as long as the item-level auction is still active.
+Decline: By selecting this option, the Buyer will receive an email notification indicating that the Supplier has opted not to participate in the auction.
+It’s important to note that suppliers can change their decision and choose to participate in the auction if the auction is still active.

 3. Placing a Bid

-Only after the Supplier accepted to participate in an item-level auction, the fields on the page become active in order for him to bid.
-However, a Supplier can submit bids only after the event has started.
+Once the Supplier has agreed to participate in the auction, complete information about the auction will become available.
+However, it’s important to note that a Supplier can only submit bids after the auction has officially started.

 When placing a bid, a Supplier should take into account the following:

-- Time frame – a Supplier can submit bids only after the item-level auction’s start time, and no later than the end time; as per the above, during a reverse auction the end time can be extended automatically due to the cool-down period settings.
+- Time frame to place bids – a Supplier can submit bids only after the auction’s start time and no later than the end time; as per the above, during a reverse auction, the end time can be extended automatically due to the cool-down period settings.

 If a supplier issues a quote higher than the initial item-level quote, the quote field will be highlighted in yellow.
 When trying to place the bid to the buyer, a notification message will appear on the screen.

-During the time frame of an item-level auction (UM), suppliers may be able to view the following details related to the rank and best bid value:
+During the time frame of an item-level auction, suppliers may be able to view the following details related to the rank and best bid value:

 In this case, a red notification will be displayed next to Rank 1 and by moving the cursor over, the Suppliers are informed that they are not the only ones with that quotation.